theenadayalank/lint-prepush/README.md

 ### Installing

 * This project requires a package to manage git hooks depending.
-* I strongly suggest [Husky](https://github.com/typicode/husky) which pauses the git push by overriding pre-commit hook (it almost overrides all hooks, here we need only pre-commit hook) and allow us to run our custom scripts and resumes pushing.
+* I strongly suggest [Husky](https://github.com/typicode/husky) which pauses the git push by overriding pre-commit hook (it almost overrides all hooks, here we need only pre-push hook) and allow us to run our custom scripts and resumes pushing.

 ### npm